Asad-Nawaz92/Asad-Nawaz92/README.md

 #### About Me

-- 🌱 I’m currently learning **Front End Development**
+- 🌱 I’m Currently Learning **Front End Development**
-- 🎓 I’m a Computer Science student at **Federal Urdu University**
+- 🎓 I’m a Computer Science Student at **Federal Urdu University Of Arts, Science & Technology, Karachi**
-- 👯 Looking to collaborate on **Open Source Projects**
+- 👯 Looking to Collaborate on **Open Source Projects**
 - 🤔 I’m looking for help with **Advanced JavaScript** and **React JS**
 - 💬 Ask me about **HTML, CSS, JavaScript**
 - 📫 How to reach me: [Email](mailto:asadn7862@gmail.com)
-- ⚡ Fun fact: I love coding and solving puzzles
+- ⚡ Fun fact: I love coding and solving problems

 ---